swift-conductor/conductor-docs/docs/documentation/configuration/workflowdef/operators/set-variable-task.md

----
-sidebar_position: 1
----

 # Set Variable

 ```json
 "type" : "SET_VARIABLE"
 ```

-### Introduction
-Set Variable allows us to set workflow variables by creating or updating them with new values.
+The `SET_VARIABLE` task allows users to create global workflow variables, and update them with new values.

-### Use Cases

 Variables can be initialized in the workflow definition as well as during the workflow run.
-Once a variable was initialized it can be read or overwritten with a new value by any other task.
+Once a variable is initialized it can be read using the *expression* `${workflow.variables.NAME}` by any other task.

+It can be overwritten by a subsequent `SET_VARIABLE` task.

+!!!warning
+	There is a hard barrier for variables payload size in KB defined in the JVM system properties (`conductor.max.workflow.variables.payload.threshold.kb`) the default value is `256`.
+Passing this barrier will fail the task and the workflow.

+## Use Cases
+For example, you might want to track shared state at the workflow level, and have the state be accessible by any task executed as part of the workflow.

-### Configuration
+## Configuration

-Set Variable task is defined directly inside the workflow with type `SET_VARIABLE`.
+Global variables can be set in `inputParameters` using the desired variable names and their respective values.

-## Examples
+## Example
 Suppose in a workflow, we have to store a value in a variable and then later in workflow reuse the value stored in the variable just as we do in programming, in such scenarios `Set Variable` task can be used.